s4ke/Master-Thesis/src/md/004-relwork.md

 it is applicable to any functional programming language where parallel evaluation and Arrows can be defined.
-Basic definitions of PArrows are possible in the Frege language^[GitHub project page at \url{https://github.com/Frege/frege}] (which is basically Haskell on the JVM).
+Basic definitions of PArrows are possible in the Frege language^[GitHub project page at \url{https://github.com/Frege/frege}] -- which is basically Haskell that compiles to Java code to then be compiled natively on the Java Virtual Machine (JVM).
-However, they are beyond the scope of this work, as are similar experiments with the Eta language^[Eta project page at \url{http://eta-lang.org}], a new approach to Haskell on the JVM.
+However, they are beyond the scope of this work, as are similar experiments with the Eta language^[Eta project page at \url{http://eta-lang.org}], a new approach to Haskell on the JVM that compiles directly to JVM bytecode.

 Arrows have also been shown to be useful for better handling of typical GUI tasks in Clean [@achten2004arrows; @achten2007arrow].